Paulo Alderighi & Stephanie Trick

 Hye-Jin Cho is a founding member of Koinonia Trio.
 Last summer, the trio toured Europe and will tour Asia this coming summer.
 She is also doing a ‘Schumann piano concert series’ in Freeport, Illinois to support the community.

-Quickly becoming recognized as today’s most sought after collaborative pianist, Hsin-I has been praised on concert stages in Germany, Russia, Japan, Korea and Taiwan.
-In the US, Hsin-I has played in esteemed venues such as Disney Hall and Zipper Hall.
-She has collaborated with many artists such as Margaret Batjer, Andrew Shulman, Sheryl Staples, Chee Yun, Simone Porter, Jacob Braun, LA Philharmonic principal horn Andrew Bain, associate principal violist Dale Hikawa Silverman and cellist, Tao Ni.
+Quickly becoming recognized as today’s most sought after collaborative pianist, Hsin-I has collaborated with many artists such as Margaret Batjer, Andrew Shulman, Sheryl Staples, Chee-Yun Kim, William Hagen, Simone Porter, Blake Pouliot, Jacob Braun, and members of LA Philharmonic.
+She has performed throughout the U.S., Canada, Taiwan, Korean, Japan, Germany and Russia.
+In September 2017, she recorded her first album with violinist Blake Pouliot for the Canadian label Analekta Records, which will be released in early 2018.
 Passionate about constantly growing as an artist and helping others grow, she regularly collaborates with students in master classes of Robert Lipsett at the Colburn School of Music.

-Hsin-I has made guest appearances at such venues as LA Philharmonic Chamber Music, NPR’s Performance Today, Sundays Live at LACMA, South Bay Chamber Music Society, and Innsbrook Institute.
+Hsin-I has made guest appearances at such venues as LA Philharmonic Chamber Music, Aspen Music Festival, Ravinia BGH Classics series, La Virée Classique OSM, Fête de la Musique Mont Tremblant, NPR’s Performance Today, Sundays Live at LACMA, South Bay Chamber Music Society, and Innsbrook Institute.